mariakuznitsyna/WeatherApp-Public/README.md

 ## Features

 - Search for weather in any city
-- 🌡See current temperature, wind, and sky conditions
+- See current temperature, wind, and sky conditions
 - Get personalized clothing tips based on weather
 - Includes custom weather icons, hand-drawn for this app
 - Exported as an APK and ready to install on Android